girish1729/progress-up.live/content/docs/html5-docs.md

 The most important ones are

-- tailwind CSS
+- Tailwind CSS
-- loading.io progress indicators
+- Loading.io progress indicators
+- Config file config.js
 - HTML5 drag and drop
 - HTML5 file upload protocol
-- input file element
+- Input file element

 So for you to use the HTML5 code in progress-up directly in your app the only way is to copy paste the code into your application.